emceeashish/RL-Traffic-Signal-Control/README.md

 ## Acknowledgements

-This project is a fork of [SUMO-RL](https://github.com/LucasAlegre/sumo-rl) by [Lucas N. Alegre](https://github.com/LucasAlegre).
+This project is a fork of [SUMO RL](https://github.com/LucasAlegre/sumo-rl) by [Lucas N. Alegre](https://github.com/LucasAlegre).
 The original library provides the Gymnasium/PettingZoo environment wrapper and TraCI integration for traffic signal control.

 If you use this work, please also cite the original: